Banana republic: Prevalent diseases

 Diseases such as the Panama Disease (fusarium wilt), black sigatoka leaf spot, black leaf streak disease, banana bunchy top disease, Cardano, and Moko disease create challenges for banana republic countries as they generate massive losses for banana farms.
 Diseases in banana production produce more production costs than any other biotic factor.
 Fusarium wilt can survive for over thirty years in the soil, threatening a rapid spread of disease as infected soil can be found on tires, shoes, tools, run-off water, and irrigation systems.

 The most popular banana on the commercial market is the Cavendish banana, a type of banana with no genetic variation to other bananas of its variety.
 The cavendish is not seeded, and propagates by producing vegetative suckers that can be removed from the parents and planted separately.
 New sprouts are clones of the parent plant, unless they have a genetic mutation, making them more susceptible to disease.
 The most popular banana before the Cavendish, the Gros Michel variety, was wiped out by Panama disease due to a lack of genetic evolution to become more resistant to the disease.

 The primary solution used are pesticides and agrochemicals.
 However, many pesticides have various negative effects on health, the environment, and economy.
 Pesticides and other chemicals to ward off disease also account for almost a third of production costs on banana farms.
 Others have proposed genetic engineering, but it is a controversial topic.
 Other solutions include removal of affected leaves, but this can affect the period when bananas are harvested for export, known as the green period.
 Management systems can also be improved so communication is clear between farmers and different levels of government about the spread of diseases.

-Modern Honduras and Guatemala

-Honduras and Guatemala have faced significant challenges with governmental corruption as a result of the dictatorships backed by the U.S. government, Effraín Ríos Montt (1982–1983) for Guatemala, and Roberto Suazo Córdova (1982–1986) for Honduras.
-The political instability caused by the dictators falling and being replaced with democratically elected presidents left the government with very little power, leading to corruption of the government and the rise of drug cartels.
-Today, the governments of Guatemala and Honduras still have very little power, as drug cartels control much of the land and are allied with corrupt officials and law enforcement officers.
-These drug cartels serve as the main transporters of cocaine and other drugs from Central and South Americas to the United States.
-This has also caused extreme levels of violence, with Honduras having one of the highest homicide rates in the world: 38 per 100,000 people according to UNODC.
-Guatemala and Honduras also continue to have very low economic diversity, with their primary exports being clothing items and food items.
-53% of all exports continue to be sent to the United States.